chongwongus/TaskFlow-student-project-management/README.md

 ## Project Description

-TaskFlow is a standalone web application developed as a course project.
-The application is designed to help student teams track project progress, task completion, and team collaboration.
-Users can create and manage projects, assign tasks to team members, and monitor deadlines through an intuitive interface.
+TaskFlow is a standalone web application, developed as part of the TCSS 506 Web Development Course Group Project.
+It aims to be a comprehensive project management platform designed specifically for student teams to coordinate group projects, track assignments and enhance collaboration.
+The application is intended for project group members who are responsible for implementing and verifying the functionality of the web application.

-The project aims to collaboratively plan, design, and deploy a web application while applying the MVC (Model-View-Controller) design pattern and other design methodologies to enhance the project's modularity.
+The project emphasizes collaborative planning, design, and deployment of the web application while applying design methodologies to improve the project’s modularity.

+TaskFlow will utilize MongoDB for database management, React with Typescript for frontend development, Node.js for backend services, and the Flask Python web application framework for development.
+The application will be deployed on Amazon Web Services (AWS) and will incorporate external APIs for data integration.
+Additionally, TaskFlow will be containerized using Docker to facilitate efficient deployment.

 ## Features